ohthehugemanatee/manager-readme/README.md

 I ambitiously schedule weekly 1:1s with my direct reports, so it's OK when a few of them fall off due to vacation, travel, timezones, etc.

 * **You can always ask me for a 1:1 meeting about any subject you like.**
 * **The 1:1 meeting belongs to you.** I may have some things to bring up with you, but the overall agenda is controlled by *you*.
-We can talk about anything under the sun.
+We can talk about anything you want.
+* **The 1:1 meeting is private.** Unless I think you're in imminent physical or career danger, I will not share anything from our meetings.
 * **I believe in frequent, honest, supportive feedback** - mostly because that's just how my brain works.
 I can't help thinking of improvements, other approaches, and common pitfalls.
 I will express them to you, not as requirements for you to follow, but as options to consider.
 * **My feedback is *always* intended constructively**, and I try to deliver it that way.
 I hope you will do the same for me.
 I make mistakes and have lots of room for improvement.
 Please help me grow by giving me honest feedback when it occurs to you!